Peekaey/Watasu/README.md

-# Simple web-to-desktop file ingestion tool.
+# Simple web-to-desktop file ingestion web server.

 Simplifies the process of transferring files from one device to another via simple web interface